Flattening Wide Boards

 A huge, wide board makes a stunning tabletop.
-If it won‘t fit through your planer, flattening that board can be a lot of hard work.
-You could use a belt sander, but it’s much easier to use your router.
+If it won‘t fit through your planer, flattening that board can be a real chore with a belt sander.
+It’s much easier to use your router.

 To get started, you’ll need a large, flat surface, such as a big workbench or a hollow-core door.
 Lay the board on the bench and place shims underneath the board so it won’t rock.
 Next, mill two guide boards about 1-ft. longer than your workpiece.
 Screw or clamp them to the bench top an equal distance apart.
 Make a sliding carriage for your router from two 1-in. by 1-in. pieces of aluminum angle, and fasten them to two cleats.

 Install a large-diameter bit in your router and you’re ready to go.
 Slide the router back and forth on the carriage, then advance the carriage down the length of the board.

 Two Featherboards Ensure Accuracy

 It’s best to use two featherboards when cutting narrow moldings in order to get a straight, smooth cut.
 However, it’s almost impossible to safely feed the stock all the way through.
 The solution: make the molding extra-long and leave some uncut wood on the end, to serve as a handle.
 When you’ve routed as far as possible, turn off the router, remove the piece and cut off the handle.

 Straight Edges Without A Jointer

 Here’s a device for jointing boards using only a router.
 It’s a long straightedge equipped with clamps for holding a workpiece plus a durable metal edge for guiding a flush-trim bit.
 When not in use, it easily stores against a wall.